 In the second module the student will collect samples of pond water, and will study the samples under a microscope.

 Kingdom Protista is the third module.
-Microscopic life is studied under the micropscope.
+Microscopic life is studied under the microscope.
 There are some great video clips of Amoebas.

 Kingdom Fungi is the fourth module of the course.
-The student will have opportunties to do experiments with yeast, and different types of mold.
+The student will have opportunities to do experiments with yeast, and different types of mold.
 The student will study samples under the microscope.

 The fifth module is a basic introduction of chemistry.
-The student will perform experiments that explore diffsion and osmosis.
+The student will perform experiments that explore diffusion and osmosis.
 There is also an experiment with organic bases and acids.

 The sixth module is the study of the cell.
 It is great chapter that explains the magnificent world of cells.

-The seventh module is the study of cellualr reproduction.
-Again ther are some great video clips to go with this chapter.
+The seventh module is the study of cellular reproduction.
+Again there are some great video clips to go with this chapter.